jin0x/side-documentation/docs/customizer.md

 --------------------

 Widgets are sections across the site where you can add different Widgets to make the site more dynamic.
-Currently we use 1 Widgetized area which acts as a container to add the 4 different menu items in the footer.
+Currently we use 6 Widgetized area which acts across the site:

+* Past Sales Top Section
+* Past Sales Bottom Section
+* Past Listings Details Bottom Section
+* Blog Top Section
+* Blog Bottom Section
+* IDX Horizontal Search

+The 5 first widgets are used on all these individual pages where we can add our re-usable blocks.
+The 6th widgetized area is owned by Side.
+More about re-usable blocks at the Blocks section.

 Please note that you can add pretty much everything there, from static text, images, menu items and other custom widgets.
+Also please note that since we used re-usable widgets inside our widgetized areas, we can only manage them through `Appearance -> Widgets` and not through the Customizer options.

 Here you can find some useful docs on how to manage your WordPress Widgets: